jfcross4/kaggle_NCAA/readme.md

 ```

-# 4. Alernate Method (Men's Tournament): Scraping Dolphin Ratings
+# 4. Alternate Method (Men's Tournament): Scraping Dolphin Ratings

 Andy Dolphin's NCAA Men's Basketball ratings can be found [here](http://www.dolphinsim.com/ratings/ncaa_mbb/).
 This website only has ratings for Men's teams and the method below can therefore only be used for the Men's tournament.

-We can scape them and match these ratings to the games we need to project using the following code:
+We can scrape them and match these ratings to the games we need to project using the following code:

 ```r
 dolphin_ratings <- scrape_dolphin()